The U.S. Bureau of Labor Statistics Occupational Outlook Handbook also provides a useful resource for learning about a variety of careers.

 Upon Certification by the Child Life Council, a Certified Child Life Specialist (CCLS) can find a job in a pediatric hospital, community hospital, rehabilitation center, community organization that works with children and families, camp program, and other institutions that serve children and families.

 Recreational therapists work in both clinical and community-based settings with a wide variety of populations.
 The most frequent groups that therapeutic recreation professionals work with are: persons with mental illness, spinal cord and brain injuries, frail older adults, substance abuse and youth at risk, and persons with developmental disabilities.

 Clinical settings tend to focus on rehabilitation, where the therapist works with a team of allied health professionals, or long-term care, where the therapist provides services that enhance quality of life of residents in nursing homes, assisted living centers, or respite care agencies.

 The goals of therapeutic recreation in community-based settings tend toward enhancing quality of life, health promotion, and integration and inclusion of persons with disabilities in regular recreation programs.
 Community-based therapeutic recreation is the fastest growing area of practice and the most varied.
 Community-based recreational therapists may be affiliated with community recreation departments, school systems, semi-independent living situations, special park districts, and community mental health agencies.

-Many of our Recreation and Sport Business students pursue careers in campus recreation, municipal recreation, college athletic administration, professional sports, event management, athletic training, and health and fitness clubs.
-Click here for a list of potential internship or employment opportunities.
+Many of our Sport and Recreation Management students pursue careers in campus recreation, municipal recreation, college athletic administration, professional sports, and event management.